-727 Student success is at the core of every decision made at the University.
-Building on Excellence states, 728 "West Chester University is dedicated to excellent academic programs while supporting an academic environment that 729 ensures student success."
-Over the last five years, the development of several programs has assisted in the 730 retention and graduation rates for both URMs and the overall student population.
-Beginning in 731 2012-2013, the Office of Multicultural Affairs launched a mentoring program for first-year and 732 transfer multicultural students.
-During its inaugural year, the program had 171 participants and 733 734 currently serves nearly 249.
-The program's purpose is to assist multicultural students in their transition to WCU by assigning them to both a peer mentor (an upper-class student) and a faculty/staff mentor who will provide guidance, information, and support during the initial year of enrollment.
-When comparing the retention rate of the mentoring group to all other multicultural students who do not participate, the program boasts a 4% greater retention rate for the last three
+734 Student success is at the core of every decision made at the University.
+Building on Excellence states, retention and graduation rates for both URMs and the overall student population.
+Beginning in

+735 "West Chester University is dedicated to excellent academic programs while supporting an academic environment that transfer multicultural students.
+During its inaugural year, the program had 171 participants and currently serves nearly 249.
+The program's purpose is to assist multicultural students in their transition to WCU by assigning them to both a peer mentor (an upper-class student) and a